Joint Continuous and Discrete Model Selection via Submodularity: Examples and Computational Evaluation

 where $\lambda\in\mathbb{R}_{\geq 0}$, and the function $\mathrm{\# int}(A)$ counts the number of sets of contiguous indices in the set $A$.
 This set function is smallest on subsets with a small number of entries that are adjacent in index.

-For experiments, we use the signal $\mathbf{x}\in\mathbb{R}^n$ shown in the top plot of Fig. \ref{fig:DN_figs}, with the noise-corrupted measurements $\mathbf{x} + \mathbf{w} = \mathbf{y}\in\mathbb{R}^n$ with an example shown in dotted orange.
+For experiments, we use the signal $\mathbf{x}\in\mathbb{R}^n_{\geq 0}$ shown in the top plot of Figure \ref{fig:DN_figs}, with the noise-corrupted measurements $\mathbf{x} + \mathbf{w} = \mathbf{y}\in\mathbb{R}^n$ with an example shown in dotted orange.
 We then let $\mu = 0.8$ in \eqref{eq:DN_f} and $\lambda = 0.05$ in \eqref{eq:DN_g} so that the overall problem's cost function has nontrivial contributions from both the smoothness-promoting function and the sparsity-inducing regularizer.
-In this case, for the continuous submodular algorithm we discretize the compact set $[-1,1]^n\subseteq\mathbb{R}^n$ into $k=101$ distinct values per index.
+In this case, for the continuous submodular algorithm we discretize the compact set $[0,1]^n\subseteq\mathbb{R}^n$ into $k=51$ distinct values per index.

-We show the resulting denoised signals in the second, third, and fourth plots in Fig. \ref{fig:DN_figs}, with the running time comparison over a small window of problem dimensions in the bottom right.
-The discretization of the domain in the continuous submodular function minimization approach produces artifacts in the resulting signal, whereas the result of the projected subgradient and minimum-norm point algorithms are smoother with smaller sets of nonzero entries.
-We see once more that for most problem sizes, our proposed minimum-norm point algorithm poses a compromise between speed and accuracy, providing guaranteed global optimality without the high running time of projected subgradient descent.
+We show the resulting denoised signals in the second, third, and fourth plots in Figure \ref{fig:DN_figs}, with the running time comparison over a small window of problem dimensions in the bottom right.
+The discretization of the domain in the continuous submodular function minimization approach produces artifacts in the reconstructed signal, whereas the result of the projected subgradient and minimum-norm point algorithms are smoother with smaller sets of nonzero entries.
+We see once more that our proposed minimum-norm point algorithm poses a compromise between speed and accuracy, providing guaranteed global optimality without the high running time of projected subgradient descent.
+Moreover, when we use more specialized algorithms for each sub-problem, we achieve competitive performance with the continuous submodular minimization algorithm.

-We also compare the objective value achieved during the iterations of each algorithm for a single instance in the bottom left plot of Fig. \ref{fig:DN_figs} with $n=100$.
-Again, the minimum-norm point algorithm converges rapidly to the minimum alongside the projected subgradient method, while the continuous submodular function minimization approach's discretization error prevents it from ever achieving global optimality.
+We also compare the objective value achieved during the iterations of each algorithm for a single instance in the bottom left plot of Figure \ref{fig:DN_figs} with $n=100$.
+Again, the minimum-norm point algorithm converges almost immediately to the minimum alongside the projected subgradient method, while the continuous submodular function minimization approach's discretization error prevents it from achieving full global optimality.